 - Push your right knee with left elbow and twist your torso outside the right knee.

-- Keeping increasing the twist and, try to hold left hand with right hand from behind.
+- Keeping increasing the twist and, try to hold left hand with a right hand from behind.

 - Spine lengthened and chest lifted, pause here few deeper breath.